open-contracting/standard-development-handbook/docs/meta/style_guide.md

     The current version of the OCDS schema and documentation (1.1.3) does not comply with these recommendations.
 ```

-* Normative statements should be constructed using the keywords defined in [RFC2119](https://tools.ietf.org/html/rfc2119)
+* Normative statements should be constructed using the keywords defined in [RFC2119](https://tools.ietf.org/html/rfc2119).

-* Normative keywords should be capitalised where used, per [RFC8174](https://tools.ietf.org/html/rfc8174)
+* Normative keywords should be capitalised where used, per [RFC8174](https://tools.ietf.org/html/rfc8174).

-* Non-normative statements should not use the keywords defined in RFC2119, see this [Internet-Draft](https://tools.ietf.org/html/draft-hansen-nonkeywords-non2119-04) for appropriate synonyms
+* Non-normative statements should not use the keywords defined in RFC2119, see this [Internet-Draft](https://tools.ietf.org/html/draft-hansen-nonkeywords-non2119-04) for appropriate synonyms.
 * Normative statements should not use constructions such as "should always", "should only" or "where possible ... must".
-The appropriate normative keyword should be used instead, e.g. MUST in place of "should always"
+The appropriate normative keyword should be used instead, e.g. MUST in place of "should always".
 * Normative statements must be consistent with the OCDS schema, e.g. `ocid` is a required field in the schema so:

- * "the `ocid` field MUST be provided" is consistent
+  * "the `ocid` field MUST be provided" is consistent.
- * "the `ocid` field SHOULD be provided" is inconsistent
+  * "the `ocid` field SHOULD be provided" is inconsistent.

-* When referring to extensions it is not necessary to explicitly state that they are optional
+* When referring to extensions it is not necessary to explicitly state that they are optional.

 ### Schema and codelist descriptions

-* Descriptions should be treated as definitions and written in a neutral voice, rather than addressing a particular audience, e.g. for `tender/submissionMethod`
+* Descriptions should be treated as definitions and written in a neutral voice, rather than addressing a particular audience, e.g. for `tender/submissionMethod`.
   * "One or more values from the submissionMethod codelist indicating the method(s) by which bids can be submitted" uses a neutral voice.
- * "Specify the method(s) by which bids can be submitted" addresses publishers rather than data users
+  * "Specify the method(s) by which bids can be submitted" addresses publishers rather than users.

-* Where it is necessary to provide publisher or user specific information in a description this should be provided in a separate sentence after the primary definition
+* Where it is necessary to provide publisher or user-specific information in a description this should be provided in a separate sentence after the primary definition.

-* Descriptions should balance the needs of expert users, for whom the description serves to assure that use of the field or code is appropriate, and non-expert users, for whom the description of the code serves to help them understand how the field or code is used and whether it is likely to contain the information they are looking for
+* Descriptions should balance the needs of expert users, for whom the description serves to assure that use of the field or code is appropriate, and non-expert users, for whom the description of the code serves to help them understand how the field or code is used and whether it is likely to contain the information they are looking for.
 * For fields or codes whose names and titles use complex or specialist language, consider providing an example to aid non-expert users, e.g.

 ```eval_rst